Boxer Dog Breed Training, History, Care, Diet, and Adoption

 The Boxer is a medium-sized, fine-boned, dense, sturdy, and agile dog breed.
-The Boxer is a very popular breed of dog.
-Boxer dogs are mostly used for their agility and their good temperament.
+The Boxer is a prevalent breed of dog.
+Boxer dogs are mainly used for their agility and their good temperament.
 Boxers are also known for their ability to be guard dogs.
 They have a lot of energy and are very active.
 Boxer dogs are very loyal and protective.
 The Boxer is a great family dog.
-Boxers are very intelligent dogs that can be trained to learn to do tricks.
+Boxers are brilliant dogs that can be trained to learn to do tricks.
 They are easy to groom.
 Boxers are very social dogs that get along well with other dogs and are great with children.

-The Boxer’s hardworking and loyalty with its dedication to his family and owner is his best characteristic.
-The Boxer’s intelligence and is known for its hard working nature.
+The Boxer’s hardworking and loyalty with their dedication to his family and owner is his best characteristic.
+The Boxer’s intelligence and is known for its hard-working nature.
 In fact, the intelligence of the Boxer is high.
-Boxers are known for their big heads that has been used in raising the fighting sport of Boxer Combat.
-The origin of the Boxer The Boxer’s origins is traced back to China.
+Boxers are known for their big heads that have been used in raising the fighting sport of Boxer Combat.
+The origin of the Boxer The Boxer’s origins are traced back to China.
 This breed was also found in Korea as well as in Europe.
 Today the Boxer dog is widespread.
 The Boxer The Boxer is a medium-sized, fine-boned, dense, agile, and fast dog breed.
-A lot of Boxers have short to tall fur, and long hair.
-A few of the Boxer dog breeds do not have hair, instead they have white hair or gray hair.
+A lot of Boxers have short to tall fur and long hair.
+A few of the Boxer dog breeds do not have hair.
+Instead, they have white hair or gray hair.
 Boxers are a lot muscular and have a lot of muscle.

 The first boxers were bred in North America.
 Boxer dogs are one of the oldest dog breeds in North America.
 These dogs were bred in Europe and were originally used for hunting.
 In 1860, the first Boxer puppies were imported to the United States from England.
 The first boxers that were ever born were in Akron, Ohio.
-Their first purpose was for pleasure, but when they realized how intelligent they are, it became a great hunting dog.
+Their first purpose was for pleasure, but they became great hunting dogs when they realized how intelligent they were.
 Boxers have a lot of stamina, strength, and stamina and have been very successful hunting dogs.
-In the late 1940s and 1950s, Boxers began to get a bad reputation.
+Unfortunately, in the late 1940s and 1950s, Boxers began to get a bad reputation.
 Some people thought that Boxers were little thugs that were not good with children.

 Training and Care

 Boxers are born with a natural prey drive.
 They are built to run.
-A good portion of the day a Boxer is kept outside, there should be a lot of exercise.
-Eating is an important part of the Boxer’s day.
+A good portion of the day a Boxer is kept outside, there should be many exercises.
+Eating is an important part of Boxer’s day.
 They should eat 6 times a day.
 The breeder should pay special attention to cleaning the teeth of the puppies.
 Since the nose of the Boxer is a sensitive organ, the puppy should never be allowed to sleep on its stomach.
 The parent dog must be respected as a leader in the household.
 They should not be allowed to lick the face of the puppy.
-The puppy should never be allowed to sleep on a carpet, but should sleep on a soft mat with a pillow.
+The puppy should never be allowed to sleep on a carpet but should sleep on a soft mat with a pillow.
 Health Like many other breeds, Boxers can have a variety of health problems.

-The health problems that Boxers can get is because they are a strong breed.
-The breed can get hip dysplasia, which is when one of the legs is twisted or bent in a crooked way.
+The health problems that Boxers can get are because they are a strong breed.
+The breed can get hip dysplasia when one of the legs is twisted or bent in a crooked way.
 Boxers can also get elbow dysplasia.
 Health Issues In rare cases, Boxers may have urinary tract problems.
-In rare cases, Boxers can get megaesophagus, which is when food gets stuck in the throat and they choke.
-Diet The diet of a Boxer should be high in calcium and vitamin D. It should also include protein and good carbohydrates.
-Litter Size The ideal litter size for Boxers is between 5 and 8 pups.
-Life Span The lifespan of a Boxer depends on the breed.
+In rare cases, Boxers can get megaesophagus when food gets stuck in the throat, and they choke.
+The diet of a Boxer should be high in calcium and vitamin D. It should also include protein and good carbohydrates.
+Litter Size, The ideal litter size for Boxers is between 5 and 8 pups.
+Life Span, The lifespan of a Boxer depends on the breed.
 The average lifespan is 8 to 10 years.
 Generally, the longer the life of a Boxer, the bigger it will get.

 Diet and Nutrition